top of page

 RINGING FOR SCIENTIFIC PURPOSES

 The study of bird migration has made great strides in the last century thanks to the bird ringing activity.
-The data and information thus obtained, in fact, are useful both for research and for management purposes.
-Individual bird analysis facilitates studies of bird dispersal and migration, social structure and behavior, longevity and survival rates, reproductive success, and population growth of birds.
+The data and information thus obtained are useful both for research and for management purposes.
+Individual bird analysis facilitates studies of bird dispersal and migration, social structure and behaviour, longevity and survival rates, reproductive success, and population growth of birds.

-The ringing activity in itself consists in applying an aluminum ring on the paw of the captured animal, on which an identification alphanumeric code and the address of the central reference institute of the issuing nation have been engraved.
+The ringing activity consists of applying an aluminium ring on the leg of the captured animal, on which an identification alphanumeric code and the address of the central reference institute of the issuing nation have been engraved.
 This means that, in which case a dead specimen is found, the ring must be sent back to the address indicated, specifying the date and place of discovery.
 Analysis of the recapture/haunting of recorded rings provides important information about the routes, wintering areas, migration speed and maximum age reached by birds in the wild.
 There are currently ten different ring sizes, depending on the size of the paws.

 Birds are captured using a standardized system of nets called mist-nets.
 These networks operate from sunrise to sunset and are checked every hour, depending on the weather conditions.
 Each captured specimen receives a ring and various parameters such as age, sex, biometric measurements and physiological conditions such as fat accumulation and the size of the pectoral muscles are detected for each individual.
 All the information collected is recorded in a special database developed by ISPRA.